Sole proprietorship VS Private Limited Company in Hong Kong: Everything you need to know

 Disadvantages

-Easy to set up: the investor only needs to apply for a business licence within 1 month of the commencement of such business.
+Easy to set up: the investor only needs to apply for a business license within 1 month of the commencement of such business.

 No administrative formalities required with the Companies Registry (during and after the set up process)